 Describing something is a bit like whittling wood, I think.
-You distinguish your meaning from all that surrounds it; you cut away at the substance until all that remains is the image you wish to present.
-What we have cut away bears some significance, so we have escaped talking about the whole of existence.
-Although, I suppose the image itself constitutes a whole; it constitutes an intelligible unity that cannot be broken apart without some loss of information.
-Maybe we haven't escaped that original topic.
+You distinguish your meaning from all that surrounds it; you carve away at the substance until all that remains is the image you wish to present.
+By carving along the distinctions, we have escaped talking about the whole of existence.
+Although, the thing that we are left with also constitutes a unity, so maybe we haven't fully escaped the original topic.

-Actually, the idea of representing some particular thing is ridiculous, isn't it?
+Actually, the idea of representation is a tad ridiculous, isn't it?
 The representation will never be the genuine article.
 The image in wood is not the thing that is depicted.
-Same goes for a representation presented in words, or even in numbers - mathematical models only describe phenomena, the numbers do not constitute the things we speak about, hence the imperfections.
-Whether we use words, numbers, or any other symbols, the description is invariably different from the described.
+Same goes for a representation presented in words, numbers, or some other symbols.
+Regardless of how we design these representative models, the description is distinct from the described.

-At some point the words must be discarded, for we never intended to pass jumbles of letters between us.
-They point to something; when we have that thing firm in our grasp, the words may retire, their purpose served.
-Which means there is another party in the dialogue - you, me, the jumble of articulated sound, and then the thing itself.
-It is the star of the show, and we are straining to see it on the stage.
-That vision we make out, having understood it, we can later reformulate in practical words for someone else.
+At some point the words and models must be discarded, for we never intended to pass jumbles of letters between us.
+They all point to something.
+When we have that thing firm in our grasp, the representations may retire, their purpose served.
+Which means there is another party in the dialogue - you, me, the jumble of articulated sounds and symbols, and the thing itself.
+The latter is the star of the show; we are straining to see it on the stage.

 This "star of the show" feeds back into our original topic in another way, I suppose.
 Prior to perceiving some particular thing, we don't know about it.
 Yet it must still have some ontological presence, if our friends in the temple are to be believed.
 So it was outside our mind, waiting for us to sit here and discover it together.
 Or else our mind must be regarded more broadly than some relative thing in a particular "here and now".